Ojo wants to be the electric scooter for commuters, but it’s not there yet

 You can buy the current model of the Ojo commuter scooter for $1,999.99.
 But if I were you, I’d wait at least until we see what the next version looks like.

-To hear more from Seiden and watch me whip and nae-nae on the OJo, check out the video below.
+To hear more from Seiden and watch me whip and nae-nae on the Ojo, check out the video below.

 0